 Unused Curriculum is the biggest Budget Buster for a homeschool mom.
 A friend who uses my same curriculum told me she doesn't even look at other curriculum because there is just too much out there.
 I have found that if a curriculum works well (or even just OK), then there is no point in searching for that elusive "perfect curriculum", because it doesn't exist.
 This little tip has saved me potentially hundreds of dollars over the years.

-The joke in the homeschool community is that all homeschooling moms have a shelf of unused curriculum somewhere, but we don't.
+The joke in the homeschool community is that all homeschooling moms have a shelf of unused curriculum somewhere......but we don't.
 I can't afford to buy curriculum we won't use.
 If we do end up buying a curriculum that doesn't work that great, we almost always finish it before buying a new one.
-My philosophy is unless it's making my children doubt their ability in themselves, it is good for them to learn that not everything in life is perfectly tailored to them, and to adapt accordingly.
+My philosophy is unless it's making my children doubt their ability in themselves (which I have encountered this with Math and it is OK to stop and find something else), it is good for them to learn that not everything in life is perfectly tailored to them, and to adapt accordingly.

 I recommend new homeschool moms buy a boxed curriculum because it gives confidence and you don't spend money (and take years off your life) looking for the "perfect curriculum.
+Even as a trained teacher, and seasoned homeschooler, I still love our boxed curriculum because I see the work that foes into gathering all those subjects so there isn't redundancy.
 Do we love EVERYTHING about our My Father's World boxed curriculum.... no?!
 It isn't perfect, but no curriculum ever will be.
 But it is a great base, and as I grew more confident and know my kids better, I have branched out and bought other supplements that don't go unused.

-4. Read reviews or Try to touch before buying
+4. Read reviews and/or try to touch before buying

 Be brave and ask other moms if you can look through their manuals and curriculum before buying.
 Some people go to conventions for this purpose, but I don't have the money or patience to go to a convention.
 I prefer going through a friend's curriculum because I get a real review from someone I know and trust.
 Use Facebook groups to connect to other homeschool moms who use curriculum you are interested in, and you get to make a friend in the process!

-I buy all my curriculum either USED or discounted from websites like Christian Book Homeschool Resources .
+I buy from My Father's World when I can (especially consumables), because they support Bible Translations, but when my budgets dictates that isn't possible, I try to buy my curriculum either USED or discounted from websites like Christian Book Homeschool Resources .
 Other Great Places to Buy curriculum used or discounted:

 - Homeschool Books on Amazon